ganddev0925/StoPoint/User-Guide.md

 ### ⚙️ Step 0: Setup & Permissions (Why We Need Location)
 For StoPoint to automatically log your visits while your hands are full, it needs specific permissions to run in the background.

-*   **Location Access:** When prompted, select **“Allow all the time.”** This ensures StoPoint detects your arrivals and exits even when your phone is locked or in your pocket.
+*   **Location Access:** When prompted, select **“Allow all the time.”** StoPoint requires background location access to detect arrivals and exits even when the app is closed or not in use.
+This is used solely to automate your visit logbook locally on your device.
 *   **Physical Activity Permission:** To optimize battery life and accuracy, StoPoint requires access to your physical activity.
 This allows the app to know when you are moving versus stationary (**Smart Silence**), preventing "GPS drift" from logging fake visits while you are sitting still.
 *   **Battery Optimization:** Go to your phone’s *Settings > Apps > StoPoint > Battery* and select **“Unrestricted”**.
 This prevents Android from "killing" the app while it's waiting for you to arrive.
 *   **Tracking after phone restart or power off/on:** StoPoint is built for reliability.
 It will resume tracking automatically after your phone reboots, even before you unlock your device.